 The formula contains an impressive blend of smoothing ingredients along with the antioxidant soy and the cell-communicating ingredient niacinamide.
 Beyond this, you get a film-forming agent for additional smoothness and a tiny amount of water-binding agents, plus fragrance, which shouldn’t be in products designed for use around the eyes (see More Info for details).

 This doesn’t contain ingredients that add shine so we’re not sure how the light-diffusing technology claim comes into play, but in the end this is just a good, lightweight moisturizer for slightly dry skin anywhere on the face.
-The ingredients in this product hold no special benefit for the eye area; in fact, you don’t need a special product labeled as being for the eye area anyway (see More Info to find out why).
+The ingredients in this product hold no special benefit for the eye area; in fact, most eye creams are not necessary (see More Info to find out why).
 The soy and niacinamide may have a lightening effect on dark circles related to sun damage, but you don’t need a special eye-area product to see if those ingredients will benefit dark circles, because they appear in plenty of facial serums and moisturizers, and in higher concentrations.

 - Lightweight, silky texture makes skin appear smoother.